 Nearing the end of his 30s, married and in a PhD program, he would-if-he-could just about every playing situation imaginable for a musician.
 This would provide informal training to match the formal training he was receiving as a man of letters.

-Which pretty much brings him to this point: composer, improviser, band leader, itinerant sideman…writer-hustler of literature and black cultural history…celebrated local black.
+Which pretty much brings him to this point: a composer, improviser, band leader, itinerant sideman…writer-hustler of literature and black cultural history…celebrated local black in his 40s who is hell-bent on getting better.

 But there is always more.